essoen/essoen.github.io/content/blog/2021/2021-02-27-business-agility.md

 ---
-title:  "How might one achive 'Business Agility'?"
+title:  "Solving complex problems as fast as possible"
 date: "2021-02-27T21:43:16+01:00"
-description: ""
-_build:
-    list: never
+description: "An argument for how most problems in business are complex, and how teams with different backgrounds will be better suited to solve these problems than 'silos' or 'deliery machines'"
 ---

-As agile methods for software development has been quite widely adopted, and it is great.
-It has been hard, but now it seems widely accepted that smaller iterations and getting user feedback fast, is crucial in software development.
-It builds better software, and better products.
-It also recognized how both product and software development are complex problems [^1], where the solution will be emerging over time,not defined up front.
+As agile methods for software development has been quite widely adopted, the fact that hitting the specification on software is hard, also has been generally accepted.
+It has been hard, but it is now quite widely accepted that smaller iterations and getting user feedback fast, is crucial to building software that covers actual needs.
+This means better software, and better products.
+This trend means that we are starting to recognize that both product and software development are in of itself are complex problems [^1], where the solution will be emerging over time.
+It cannot be defined up fornt.
 It will also be improved over time, through discovery.
-Might this also be applicable to business as a whole?

-It seems
-Seeing this trend,

-Setting out to find out what is meant with 'business agility', I of course did a search.
-This is what I found:

-> Business agility is concerned with the adoption and evolution of values, behaviours and capabilities.
-These enable businesses and individuals to be more adaptive, creative and resilient when dealing with complexity, uncertainty and change leading to improved well-being and better outcomes. [^2]

- So, how might business

- ### Agil
-Through my own work, and what I've heard from others, I have recognized some patters

- 1. Treating parts of the business as a delivery machine, e.g. software development ("build this product") or marketing ("market this product"), and calling the business agile as there is some autonomy in execution
- 2.
+This means that it actually not a about the product, nor the software.
+It is not about business, or earning money.
+It is about solving complex problems, and doing it faster than anyone else.
+How?

  ### What enables us to solve complex problems?
  To build "business agility", I argue that one must build an organizations capability to solve problems, more importantly complex ones.
 Most problems will be: